cs3157-borowski/recitations/recitation_1/git.md

 ## Differences Between Two Local Branches

-Creating two local branches can be benefitial for various reasons, say you want to preserve two seperate branches that develop different parts of an assignment.
+Creating two local branches can be benefitial for various reasons, say you want to preserve two seprate branches that develop different parts of an assignment.
 That is one example, but whatever it may be, you might also want to **merge** two local branches.

 1. Use `~$ git checkout <branch-name` to move to the branch you want (could be either of the two you want to merge)
 2. Use `~$ git merge <branch-name>` to merge the two local branches.